-We are currently consulting on our Admissions policy for 2019-20 due to the decision by the Governors to increase our published admission number from 120 to 150 pupils for Year 7 entry (five forms of entry).
+We have recently consulted on our Admissions policy for 2019-20 due to the decision by the Governors to increase our published admission number from 120 to 150 pupils for Year 7 entry (five forms of entry).
 We also plan to pilot the admission of 150 pupils in September 2018.
 The rest of the policy remains unchanged from last year.

 A signed letter from the Headmaster and the Chairman of Governors outlining the consultation process can be found here.

 The proposal to increase the Year 7 intake from September 2019 (with a pilot from September 2018) would not affect the size of other year groups already in the school, nor would it impact on class sizes.
 The School would increase in size progressively year on year thereafter.